-We support using Radiant Media Player in a web-based Fire TV app (Fire OS 6+).
+We support using Radiant Media Player in a Fire TV app (Fire OS 6+) built with web technologies.
 Amazon documentation for building Web Apps for Fire TV can be found here.

 |HLS-TS & CMAF HLS|